pvermees/Plasmatrace/README.md

 j

-Enter the path and name of the .json file (? for help, x to exit): output/test.json
+Enter the path and name of the .json file (? for help, x to exit):
+BP.json

 r: Read data files
 m: Specify the method
 t: Tabulate the samples
-s: Mark standards
+s: Mark mineral standards
+g: Mark reference glasses
 v: View and adjust each sample
 p: Process the data
-e: Export the isotope ratios
+e: Export the results
-l: Import/export a session log
+l: Logs and templates
 o: Options
 R: Refresh
 x: Exit